kuzzleio/kuzzle/doc/2/guides/main-concepts/3-querying/index.md

 ::: info
 By default, the [document:search](/core/2/api/controllers/document/search) action returns only 10 documents.
 The number of returned documents can be changed with the `size` option.
-There is a limit of 10000 documents that can be retrieved with a request and the limit can be configured under the `limits.documentsFetchCount` [configuration](/core/2/guides/advanced/advanced/8-configuration) key.
+There is a limit of 10000 documents that can be retrieved with a single search request, without pagination.
 :::

 Those methods are explained in the next sections and they are already implemented in our SDKs in the `SearchResult` class. (e.g. [SearchResult.next](/sdk/js/7/core-classes/search-result/next) method in the Javascript SDK)

 All the methods explained here are available by default in our SDKs through the `SearchResult` class.
 This class allows to navigate through your paginated results with ease by calling the `SearchResult.next` method.

-**Example:** _Paginate search result using the scroll method_
+**Example:** _Paginate search results using the scroll method_
 :::: tabs

 ::: tab Javascript